tgeek77/tor-fied-lamp/README.md

 #### Variables

 Volumes: In the tor section, docker-compose will create a ~/.keys directory with the hostname and private key.
 In the apache section, it create ~/www which links to /var/www/html in the apache container.
-You can change these local directory whatever you want.
+By default you will not be able to write to this directory.
+Use chmod to change permissions to something that you can use.
+You can change this local directory to whatever you want.

 Passwords: **Change all passwords to something other than the default passwords!** I included a basic starter database in the configuration to ease in setting up something like wordpress or whatever.